25 Black Models Who Broke Barriers in the Fashion World

 Puerto Rican model Joan Smalls is another beauty known for her dark brown tresses.
 Photo: FashionStock.com / Shutterstock.com

-Joan Smalls is one of the most famous models from Puerto Rico.
-In 2007, she signed with Elite Model Management.
-She initially modeled for brands like Nordstrom and Sass & Bide before Riccardo Tisci selected her for Givenchy’s 2010 Haute Couture show.
+Joan Smalls, one of Puerto Rico’s most famous models, signed with Elite Model Management in 2007.
+She began with brands like Nordstrom before Riccardo Tisci chose her for Givenchy’s 2010 Haute Couture show, launching her into high fashion.

 Pat Cleveland